Project Heartbeat

 Can You Be Sued for Giving First Aid?

 In an emergency situation, your first thought is most likely going to focus on anyone who has sustained life-threatening injuries.
 Rushing to provide help is usually an impulse that most people have.
-However, after the fact, you may be concerned about whether you could be held legally responsible for the quality of care that you [...]
+However, after the fact, you may be concerned about whether you could be held legally responsible for the quality of care that you provided, especially if the individual has sustained life-altering injuries or lost his life.
+In particular, you may be wondering if you can be sued for [...]

 27 11, 2019